sebmarkbage/ecmascript-undefined-propagation/README.md

 This is already a problem for the `a.b` case where `b` may or may not exist on `a` if `a` is a union type.

-JavaScript doesn't generally add syntax for the purpose of supporting type systems neither.
+JavaScript doesn't generally add syntax for the purpose of supporting type systems either.
 It's up to the type systems to propose additional syntax for communicating this intent if you use them.

 ### Why not existential or null propagator operator?